aidanlao/muse/README.md

 # Piano Universe

-We're building a new library for musicians, giving them the best resources for the pieces that they'r learning.
+We're building a new library for musicians, giving them the best resources for the pieces that they're learning.

 ## Technologies Used